-Reach individuals not registered for assistance due to physical disability, injury or developmental disability
+Reach individuals not registered for assistance due to physical disability, injury, mental health disability, fear of being institutionalized, or developmental disability

 Provide more resources for unmet needs; i.e. removal of debris, cooling and heating issues, child care, employment resources, assisting with understanding of FEMA and other related correspondence, etc.